--IT
+Wyre-IT

--IT is used as an umbrella name for the set of systems that together implement the OSS/BSS system modules involved in supporting the WRO in the broad sense of the definition.
+Wyre-IT is used as an umbrella name for the set of systems that together implement the Wyre OSS/BSS system modules involved in supporting the Wyre WRO in the broad sense of the definition.

 Physical connection is realized over the “AO – Mgmt” physical link.

-WRO Broadband Reference Architecture
+Wyre WRO Broadband Reference Architecture

-This section provides a high level network and service architecture overview of the Broadband Services Wholesale Reference Offer (ROBB).
+This section provides a high level network and service architecture overview of the Wyre Broadband Services Wholesale Reference Offer (ROBB).
 It shows how the broadband part fits in the overall architecture referenced in section 3 above in this document.